Energy Proportionality of Servers and Dynamic Range

 Server Utilization is often times quite low that leads to inefficient operation of IT workloads.
 Servers are most efficient at high utilization rates.

-See also Optimize Server Utilization for Energy Efficiency.
+See also Optimize Server Utilization for Energy Efficiency and Embodied Carbon.

 Intro